 Continually work to improve your subscription business and maximize recurring revenue by collecting as much data as possible about your operations, services, and customers.
 There are several metrics that do a good job shedding light on subscription businesses and opportunities for growth and refinement:

 That’s just to name a few.
 Read our eBook Eight metrics that subscription businesses need to track and tap into the insights provided by subscription-focused metrics to power your business and increase recurring revenue.

 Set subscription prices with care

 Knowing how to set ideal prices for subscription services isn’t easy.
-Raise your prices too high and you risk turning away customers; go too low and you wind up diminishing you recurring revenue opportunities.
+Raise your prices too high and you risk turning away customers; go too low and you wind up diminishing your recurring revenue opportunities.
 Diligently analyze the marketplace and the competition to land on an initial price point.
-From there, feel free to experiment a little with your subscription pricing – potentially introducing different tiers, bundled packages, monthly fees and annual subscription rates – to find the perfect middle ground that supports new customer acquisition, maximizes subscription revenue, and minimizes churn.
+From there, feel free to experiment a little with your subscription pricing – potentially introducing different tiers, bundled packages, monthly fees, and annual subscription rates – to find the perfect middle ground that supports new customer acquisition, maximizes subscription revenue, and minimizes churn.

 The new ASC 606 / IFRS 15 revenue recognition standards from the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) have introduced changes to revenue recognition procedures, so make sure you are aware of these new regulations.
 At Vindicia, we have integrated our subscription management solutions with Softrax, the industry leader in revenue management software.
-The inclusion of Softrax’s automated revenue recognition software into our platform enables our clients to fully comply with these new requirements, while simplifying ongoing financial compliance and reporting.
+The inclusion of Softrax’s automated revenue recognition software into our platform enables our clients to fully comply with these new requirements while simplifying ongoing financial compliance and reporting.